canonical/cloud-init/doc/rtd/topics/debugging.rst

     hostname: SRU-worked-{{v1.cloud_name}}

-2. Wait for current cloud-init to complete, replace `<YOUR_VM_IP>` with the IP address of the VM that was launched in step 1:
+2. Wait for current cloud-init to complete, replace `<YOUR_VM_IP>` with the IP address of the VM that you launched in step 1:

 .. code:: bash